DevelopBG/bghosh.github.oi/README.md

 # About
-I am a final year PhD student at Applied Artificial Intelligence Institute, Deakin University.
-My research focus is on building a responsible AI.
+Experienced Machine Learning Practitioner/Researcher with a strong background in developing and deploying deep learning models for computer vision, model explainability, adversarial defense, and Large Language Model.
+Proficient in Python, PyTorch, and SQL, with hands-on expertise in data analysis, feature engineering, and building end-to-end ML pipelines.
+Published in top-tier conferences with a proven ability to translate complex problems into actionable solutions.
+Skilled at working with large datasets and delivering scalable, production-ready AI solutions.

 ## Education

-  - PhD, Machine Learning | Deakin University at Australia
+  - PhD, Machine Learning | Deakin University, Australia

   - M.E., Electrical Engineering | Jadavpur University, India